Rose McGowan sues alleging intimidation by Weinstein, others

 The Associated Press generally does not name people who say they are victims of sexual assault, unless they speak publicly as McGowan has done.

-Weinstein, 67, is scheduled for trial in January on charges alleging that he raped an unidentified woman in his Manhattan hotel room in 2013 and performed a forcible sex act on a different woman in 2006.
+Weinstein, 67, is scheduled for trial in January on charges alleging that he raped an unidentified woman in his New York City hotel room in 2013 and performed a forcible sex act on a different woman in 2006.

 The former movie mogul has denied all allegations of non-consensual sex.